ianozsvald/social_media_brand_disambiguator/README.md

     $ ipython  # now we'll test the basic installation
     $   In [1]: import numpy  # test that numpy can be imported
     $   In [2]: import pandas  # test that pandas can be imported
-    $ # oddly the cld won't be installed via requirements.txt as the path is too long (!), so we do it by hand:
+    $ # oddly the cld won't be installed via requirements.txt as the path is too long (see below), so we do it by hand:
     $ pip install chromium-compact-language-detector==0.2  # language detector for annotating
     $ ipython  # test that cld is installed
     $   In [1]: import cld